 For further information about no win no fee, or anything else, call us on 0333 200 5925 or fill in our enquiry form below and someone will get back in touch with you.

 As a motorcyclist, you are different to a car driver.
-You’ve chosen a bike over a car as a method of getting from A to B, we recognise that we also need to understand this difference and be aware of potential prejudices against you.
+You’ve chosen a motorbike over a car as a method of getting from A to B, we recognise that we also need to understand this difference and be aware of potential prejudices against you.

 More importantly, we have recognised those differences and built up years of knowledge and understanding when dealing with crashes involving motorcyclists.
-We deal almost exclusively with personal injury matters and have an impressive track record of winning cases.
+We deal almost exclusively with personal injury claims and have an impressive track record of winning cases.

 Most importantly, it is what our clients say which holds most sway.
 We are proud to have over 1,500 five-star reviews on independent review site Trustpilot.